Last Updated: December 17, 2022

 By the way, if you run a great outdoor festival, be sure to send us some photos and a description of what you do on our street parties page.
 Your submittal then becomes a permanent web page of its own, available to all our site visitors.

-Maybe you would like to do a parklet for PARK(ing) day in September, and you can use your spring newsletter to ask people for suggestions for location and programming.
+Maybe you would like to do a parklet for PARK(ing) day in September, and you can use your spring newsletter to ask people for suggestions for a location and programming.

 3. Kids out of school is a third major set of spring newsletter ideas.
 Engage your teachers to tell parents how to keep up forward academic momentum.
 Report summer camps and experiences for children, as well as day care facilities that accept school age children for the summer.
 Describe any volunteer opportunities your own organization can offer to children.

 If you live in an area where summertime nutrition is a significant challenge, suggest where kids might get a free lunch if there are any such programs in your neighborhood.
 If none are available, perhaps one of your spring newsletter ideas is to solicit proposals for starting one.
 Also you can give lower-income parents some ideas about nutritious and filling meals and snacks for the summer break in school, if there is one.

 Teachers and parents could devise activities for children related to learning about the history and amenities of your neighborhood.
 Remember to ask for children's opinions about what your organization is doing.
 Their reactions may offer you a whole new perspective.

 4. If you happen to live in an area popular with tourists, managing traffic, helping people find their way, and friendliness should be on the agenda.
 Your communications program should reflect that.
 If need be, you can remind residents of the connection between tourism and economic development, and urge them to put up with minor inconveniences.